ansys/pyfluent/doc/source/user_guide/tui_commands.rst

    fluent.exe 3ddp -i my_journal.jou -topy

-In Fluent 2023 R1, the TUI commands for which settings API exist are recorded as settings API commands in the Python journal.
-All other TUI commands are recorded in a manner which is not Pythonic.
-You need to manually convert those TUI commands using the transformation rules described in the next section.
+In Fluent 2023 R1, calls to TUI commands that have equivalents in the solver settings API are automatically recorded as method calls to the corresponding solver settings objects in the Python journal.
+If a TUI command does not have an API analogue, it is recorded as ``execute_tui(<argument>)``, where ``<argument>`` is the original TUI command string.
+You'll need to manually convert these TUI commands using the transformation rules provided in the next section.

-In Fluent 2022 R2, Python journaling feature is not available.
-You need to manually convert the TUI commands using the transformation rules described in the next section.
+In Fluent 2022 R2, the Python journaling feature is not available.
+Therefore, you must manually convert all TUI commands using the transformation rules described in the next section.

 TUI command transformation rules
 --------------------------------